code-for-venezuela/2019-april-codeathon/challenges/MPV-INF/README.md

 We found the following issues with the data:

 *   Data might be incomplete.
 According to the Twitter API descriptions, we believe that the data ingested by Dr. Castro might be only a sample of the data from the hashtag specified above.
 This is because you need access to the Enterprise or Premium APIs to get all tweets matching a specific query instead of a sample of them.
-*   **We are trying to explore possible ways to get access to Twitter premium APIs, but this is currently a work in progress.**
 *   There are duplicates in this data, meaning that popular tweets will be over represented.
 *   This should be a problem that could be handled during the hackathon by different teams.
 *   We don't have any labeled data that we could use to correlate these tweets to, for example, outbreak diseases.
 *   Looking to see whether we can get that data via Dr. Castro.

+**We are trying to explore possible ways to get access to Twitter premium APIs, but this is currently a work in progress.
+If we do get access to it, participants could leverage twitter historical and the metadata that comes with it to work on this problem**

 ### Proposed Challenges